Calcium deficiency is the cause of many health conditions such as brittle nails, muscle cramps, osteoporosis… even bone fractures.

 7. What can be done to improve low calcium levels in the body?

-If you are experiencing any of these symptoms, it is a good idea to see your doctor to have your calcium levels checked.
+If you are experiencing any of these symptoms, it is advisable to see a doctor to check your calcium levels.

-If calcium levels are low, there are some dietary and lifestyle changes you can make:
+If calcium levels are low, some dietary and lifestyle changes can be made:

 - Add calcium-rich foods such as dairy products, green leafy vegetables (kale, spinach), almonds and fortified foods (orange juice, fortified cereals)… These are excellent sources of calcium.

-- If your diet is inadequate, calcium supplements can help bridge the gap.
-However, be sure to consult a nutritionist or doctor before starting any supplement to ensure proper dosage.
+- If your diet is inadequate, calcium supplements can help bridge this gap.
+However, remember to consult a nutritionist or doctor before starting any supplement to ensure the right dosage.

 - Vitamin D helps your body absorb calcium more effectively.
 Get enough sunlight exposure, eat foods rich in vitamin D (such as fatty fish and fortified milk), or consider taking a supplement if recommended.